Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Setup Elasticsearch Multi-Node

-For a production environment Elasticsearch should run in a multi-node cluster environment.
+For a production environment Elasticsearch should run a multi-node Elasticsearch cluster environment.
 Indexes are configured so that available nodes are automatically used for primary and replica shards.
-If you are using an external Elasticsearch cluster, you can skip the following instructions.
+If you are using an external Elasticsearch cluster, you can skip the following instructions, besides step number 4 to configure your available Elasticsearch cluster nodes.

 __1. Setup Cluster-Nodes__